Peeling Bipartite Networks for Dense Subgraph Discovery: Abstract

 \section{Abstract}

-Bipartite graphs are the natural way to model affiliation networks, such as actor-movie, document-keyword, and user-product networks.
-Finding dense bipartite subgraphs and detecting the relations among them is an important problem for affiliation networks that arise in a range of domains, such as social network analysis, word-document clustering, internet advertising, and bioinformatics, to name a few.
+Finding dense bipartite subgraphs and detecting the relations among them is an important problem for affiliation networks that arise in a range of domains, such as social network analysis, word-document clustering, the science of science, internet advertising, and bioinformatics.
 However, most dense subgraph discovery algorithms are designed for classic, unipartite graphs.
-Subsequently, studies on affiliation networks are conducted on the co-occurrence graphs (e.g., co-authors and co-purchase networks), which projects the bipartite structure to a unipartite structure by connecting two entities if they share an affiliation.
-Despite their convenience, co-occurrence networks come at a cost of loss of information and an explosion in graph sizes, which limit the quality and efficiency of solutions.
-In this paper, we study the dense subgraph discovery problem on bipartite graphs.
+Subsequently, studies on affiliation networks are conducted on the co-occurrence graphs (e.g., co-author and co-purchase) that project the bipartite structure to a unipartite structure by connecting two entities if they share an affiliation.
+Despite their convenience, co-occurrence networks come at a cost of loss of information and an explosion in graph sizes, which limit the quality and the efficiency of solutions.
+We study the dense subgraph discovery problem on bipartite graphs.
 We define a framework of bipartite subgraphs based on the butterfly motif (2,2-biclique) to model the dense regions in a hierarchical structure.
 We introduce efficient peeling algorithms to find the dense subgraphs and build relations among them.
-Experiments show that we can identify much denser structures compared to the state-of-the-art techniques on co-occurrence graphs.
-Our algorithms are also memory efficient, since they do not suffer from the explosion in the number of edges of the co-occurrence graph.
-Analysis of the author-paper network of the top database conferences highlights the richer structure that can be identified by working on bipartite graphs, which is otherwise lost in a co-occurrence graph.
+We can identify denser structures compared to the state-of-the-art algorithms on co-occurrence graphs in real-world data.
+Our analyses on an author-paper network and a user-product network yield interesting subgraphs and hierarchical relations such as the groups of collaborators in the same institution and spammers that give fake ratings.